camlyt/csci455-assignment2/README.md

 These artifacts are generated during earlier stages of the pipeline but are **already included and loaded directly by the notebook**.

-> Note: Re-running the full data mining and preprocessing pipeline (e.g., cloning hundreds of GitHub repositories) is not required and may exceed time or storage limits.

 ## Model

 The model is a sequence-to-sequence LSTM architecture: